legendu-net/docker-jupyterhub-ds/readme.md

 Below are some Docker command arguments explained.
 These are for properly handling file permissions in the Docker container and on the host.
-Keep the default if you don't know what the best to use.
+Keep the default if you don't know what are the best to use.
 `DOCKER_PASSWORD` is probably the only argument you want to and should change.

 - `DOCKER_USER`: The user to be created (dynamically) in the container.